JapaneseJLPT

 The sea can be seen from the window.

-A lighthouse can be seen in the distance.
+A boat can be seen in the distance.

 32